paperclip-ui/legacy-paperclip/packages/paperclip-website/docs/guide-how-to-use.md

 </List>
 ```

 The `<!-- Preview -->` section isn't actually production code -- it's used primarily for development, and visual regression testing purposes.
 It's a veeeery important part of Paperclip's design, so you'll be missing out a whole lot if you don't create previews.
+Take a look at the [guide on writing previews](guide-writing-previews.md) for more information on this.

-Here's how you can use the above template in a React app:
+Moving on, here's how you can use the template above in a React app:

 ```jsx
 import * as React from "react";